MegaMosquito/monitor/README.md

 # monitor

-Lightweight Web UI For My Network Monitor.
+A lightweight Web UI For My Network Monitor.